 If you cycle 9 kWh every day by charging off-peak and using that energy during peak hours:

-This gives a simple payback of around 10 years, assuming consistent use and stable price differences.
-Future price rises could shorten this.
+This gives a simple payback of around 11 years, assuming consistent use and stable price differences.
+Future price rises — like the confirmed July 2026 increase — could shorten this.

 Important note on figures

-These are simplified illustrations based on typical UK usage and price cap levels.
+These are simplified illustrations based on typical UK usage and price cap levels, checked against Ofgem's confirmed Q3 2026 (July–September) cap in June 2026.
 Real-world results depend on your roof, home, tariff, battery brand, and how you use energy.
 Always get a tailored proposal and performance estimate before committing.

 Pros and Cons of Home Solar Batteries in the UK